basit10/TBAE-Threat-Based-Adversary-Emulation/Arsenal/situational_awareness/CS-Awareness/README.md

 #### credits
 The functional code for most of these commands was taken from the reactos project or code examples hosted on MSDN.
-The driversigs codebase comes from https://gist.github.com/jthuraisamy/4c4c751df09f83d3620013f5d370d3b9
+The driversigs codebase comes from https://gist.github.com/jthuraisamy/4c4c751df09f83d3620013f5d370d3b9 & Trustedsec orignal repo

 Thank you to all of the contributors listed under contributors.
 Each have contributed something meaningful to this repository and dealt with me and my review processes.
 I appreciate each and every one of them for teaching me and helping to make this BOF repository the best it can be!